maxmind/GeoIP2-php/README.md

 This library works and is tested with HHVM.

-This library also relies on the [Guzzle HTTP client](http://guzzlephp.org/) and the [MaxMind DB Reader](https://github.com/maxmind/MaxMind-DB-Reader-php).
+This library also relies on the [Guzzle3 HTTP client](https://github.com/guzzle/guzzle3) and the [MaxMind DB Reader](https://github.com/maxmind/MaxMind-DB-Reader-php).

 If you are using PHP 5.3 with an autoloader besides Composer, you must load